Sjeon1/HAADF_Atom_Detection/README.md

 ```
 Rscript Kfunction_data.R
 ```
-The code calculates and generates the K function using the detection result.
+The code above calculates and generates the K function using the detection result.
 The result will be saved in the same folder as the code.
 ```
 Rscript Kfunction_clustered.R
+Rscript Kfunction_dispersed.R
+Rscript Kfunction_random.R
 ```
+The code above calculates the exemplary distribution of clustered, dispersed, and random distribution, respectively.